Draisaitl’s OT winner lifts Oilers past Penguins

+PITTSBURGH (AP) — Goaltender Mike Smith and forward Leon Draisaitl stole the spotlight for the Edmonton Oilers in a game that featured NHL superstars Sidney Crosby and Connor McDavid.

-PITTSBURGH (AP) — Leon Draisaitl scored in overtime to give the Edmonton Oilers a 2-1 win over the Pittsburgh Penguins on Saturday.
+Smith stopped 51 shots and Draisaitl scored in overtime to give the Edmonton Oilers a 2-1 win over the Pittsburgh Penguins on Saturday.

+“It was obviously a pretty busy night for me,” Smith said. “(Pittsburgh) came at us hard and kind of put us back on our heels.
+We stuck with it and found a way to get two more big points.”

 Draisaitl had Alex Galchenyuk on his back when he flipped a rolling puck past Matt Murray on a breakaway 2:37 into overtime for his NHL-best 13th goal of the season.
+He’s the first Oiler with 13-plus goals through the team’s first 15 games since Wayne Gretzky in 1987-88.
+He’s also the first in team history to reach 26-plus points in 15 games since Mark Messier in 1989-90.

 Draisaitl had 12 goals and 25 points in October and has seven goals and 10 points during a five-game point streak.

-Colby Cave also scored for Edmonton, which has three wins in its last seven games after starting 7-1.
-Mike Smith stopped 51 shots for the Oilers.
+Colby Cave, recalled from the American Hockey League a day earlier, also scored for Edmonton, which has three wins in its last seven games after starting 7-1.

 Brian Dumoulin scored a short-handed goal for Pittsburgh, which has lost four of its last six.
 Murray made 27 saves.